ashwini-kr-sharma/chipatac2020/02_ATAC_ReadQC.md

 - [Overrepresented sequences](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/9%20Overrepresented%20Sequences.html)
 - [Adapter Content](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/10%20Adapter%20Content.html)

-Based on these parameters one could estimate the sequencing quality and identify major problems right at the begining of a project.
+Based on these parameters one could estimate the sequencing quality and identify major problems right at the beginning of a project.

 ## FastQC

-Let us perform a simple FastQC analysis on the `fastq` file that we viewd above.
+Let us perform a simple FastQC analysis on the `fastq` file that we viewed above.

 ```
 # Go to your home directory